dooZdev/mixed-swift-objc-framework/README.markdown

     }

 to the `.modulemap` of the framework.
 In Xcode this can be done by simply setting `MODULEMAP_PRIVATE_FILE` to point to a module map file with this content.

+> As annotated in the code once you add a private header via a private module import they become public knowledge in swift, not in objective-c do.